Triathlon power meter comparison showing pedal-based crank-based and spider-based options

 Sub 4 hour Ironman Kona bike split analysis with Sam Laidlow course record

-Will We See Sub 4 at Kona?
+Will We Ever See Sub 4 at Kona?

 Sam Laidlow shattered the Ironman Kona bike course record with a 4:04:36 — but could anyone actually go under 4 hours on the Queen K Highway?
 We ran the numbers using Best Bike Split's physics-based modeling to find out exactly what power output, aerodynamic drag coefficient, and race conditions would be required to break the 4-hour barrier at the Ironman World Championship.